Pankaj02683/Daily-Progress-Report/README.md

 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
-**Date : 18-Feb-2024**
+**Date : 18-Feb-

+2024**
-<h3 align='center'>Trying to fetch data from database using Jinja Templating</h3>
+<h3 align='center'>Trying to Fetch Data from Database Using Jinja Templating</h3>

-- Write a Python Script for establish connection with Mariadb.
+- Write a Python Script for establishing connection with Mariadb.
-- Still it gives permission error try to solve it.
+- If it still gives permission error try to solve it.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 19-Feb-2024**
-<h3 align='center'>Working with server</h3>
+<h3 align='center'>Working with Server</h3>

 - Resetting the password of server.
 - Trying to install Erpnext on server.